Concept2: RowErg

 Concept2 equipment at the headquarters gym area.

 In 1981, the Dreissigacker brothers had the idea of making an indoor rowing machine (the Model A) made mainly from bicycle parts.
 It had a moving seat and a flywheel which used air for resistance.
 At the time, the indoor rowing machines on the market cost $3,000, but the brothers (with help from friend Jon Williams) sold theirs for $600.
 The product was an instant success, with numerous iterations having been released over the years including the Model B (1986), Model C (1993), Model D (2003), Model E (2006) and Dynamic (2010).

 The Dynamic RowErg, first released in 2010, is unique among its peers due to its having a moving foot stretcher rather than a moving seat.
 This sets it apart from other RowErg models and results in less body mass movement, simulating on-water rowing more accurately.

-Until 2006, the company produced and sold only one model of indoor rower at a time.
-That changed in August of 2006 when Concept2 began selling a new prosumer-oriented Model E alongside their Model D. The Model E had higher and sturdier legs than the Model D, as well as a higher price.
-In early 2021, it was announced that the Model D and Model E would be discontinued and replaced by the "RowErg" and "Elevated RowErg" respectively.
-The "RowErg" will be identical to the black Model D, with only the name and graphics changing.
-The "Elevated RowErg" will be exactly the same as the "RowErg", but will have taller front and rear legs, meaning the seat will be 20" from the ground, rather than 14".
+Until 2006, the company produced and sold only one model of RowErg at a time.
+That changed in August of 2006 when Concept2 began selling the Model E alongside their Model D. The Model E had higher and sturdier legs than the Model D, as well as a higher price.
+In early 2021, the Model D and Model E was discontinued and replaced by the RowErg and RowErg with Tall Legs respectively.
+The RowErg and RowErg with Tall Legs are the same except for the height of the front and rear legs, which is 14" on the standard RowErg and 20" on the RowErg with Tall Legs.
 The renaming of the Model D is partly to achieve consistency across the range, with the SkiErg and BikeErg.

 Various modern models of the RowErg are used for indoor rowing events such as BIRC and CRASH-B. In 2018, CrossFit officially named Concept2's D & E models the official spec rowers for The CrossFit Open and Games.
 This followed an investigation which discovered that rival manufacturer Xebex's machines were "significantly easier than the competition standard," resulting in an official declaration that the Concept2 was the specification manufacturer.

-Friction-prone areas of Concept2 ergs (like the chain) are coated with nickel for longevity of the parts.
+Friction-prone areas of Concept2 Ergs (like the chain) are coated with nickel for longevity of the parts.
 Nickel coating also assists in lubrication and maintenance.